 This year, I had the opportunity to curate and design the biennial Sound Kitchen exhibit, which took place over four days in Taipei, Taiwan, as part of World Stage Design 2017, and featured 21 performances by sound design students, educators, and professionals from 16 countries.
 Sound Kitchen was launched by the Organisation Internationale des Scénographes Techniciens et Architectes de Théâtre (OISTAT) at the 2011 Prague Quadrennial as a “listening-friendly” venue for sound artists to share their work.
 The experience was both exhilarating and challenging, yielding insights and opportunities that not only enrich my immediate work but a broader scope into the future.

 As in previous years, a jury of sound design professionals, including myself, curated presentations that required a live performance component, or a playback of one.
 In addition, applicants were encouraged to submit work that was previously developed for a performance or theater piece; involved remote collaboration; or incorporates audio recordings taken on site at World Stage Design 2017.
-Of particular interest were pieces that not only pushed the boundaries of sound technology but more importantly, used the sonic medium to explore innovative ways of narrating a story, foster audience interaction, and stage compelling theatrical experiences.
+Of particular interest were pieces that not only pushed the boundaries of sound technology but more importantly, used the sonic medium to explore innovative ways of narrating a story, fostering audience interaction, and staging compelling theatrical experiences.

-The resulting program also tackled subject matter as varied as the quiet of a Lutheran chapel in Helsinki; a traditional Korean folktale retold using Western-style music; legal tender; space flight; electronic dance music (EDM); and the literary canon.
+The resulting program tackled subject matter as varied as the quiet of a Lutheran chapel in Helsinki; a traditional Korean folktale retold using Western-style music; legal tender; space flight; electronic dance music (EDM); and the literary canon.
 Some presenters leveraged technology to transcend cultural or geographic borders, composing sound art utilizing audio recorded in real time by webcams in different countries, or multiple performers in remote locations.
 Others experimented with multimedia interfaces to make their own instruments, set music to images or text, or, in a performance by Carnegie Mellon University, correlate different body parts to sound.
 For me, theater is meant to transform people by taking them places they have never been.
 These experiences can lead to new ways of thinking and potentially, in a way, can help transform the world.
 These experiences are most effectively achieved when the entire team is working in concert toward the same goal.
 Much like an architectural design team collaborates to design a building, theatrical teams, including the sound designer, are part of a team working to develop a specific, unified outcome.